Skip to content

 TIP

-When deploying outside of Firebase, the GOOGLE_APPLICATION_CREDENTIALS environment variable has to be set manually.
+environment variable must be set manually.
 Instead of setting it to the path of the service account file, you can set it to the content of the file itself.
-Note it will have to fit in one single line.
+Note it will have to fit in one single line:

 AppCheck